 The Company leases an 179,000 square foot corporate facility in Aurora, Illinois.
 This location houses corporate administration, sales, marketing and the CSG segment product distribution, engineering and manufacturing pursuant to a lease that originated in 1997 and runs through September, 2017.
 The rental payments are currently \$2.0 million a year and increase 2% every other year.
 In accordance with FASB Technical Bulletin 88-1, Issues Related to Accounting of Leases, as codified in ASC topic 840, Leases (ASC 840), the Company recorded a long-term deferred lease liability of \$286,000 and \$417,000 presented in other long-term liabilities and a short-term deferred lease liability of \$155,000 and \$134,000 presented in accrued expenses on the Consolidated Balance Sheets as of March 31, 2015, and 2014, respectively, to account for the straight-line impact on the rental payments.
-The CSG segment leases an engineering office, approximately 2,500 square feet located in Regina, Canada.
-The CSG segment also leases a 9,465 square foot engineering and service center in Dublin, Ohio, which runs through 2019.
+The CSG segment leases an engineering and service center in Dublin, Ohio, which runs through 2019.
 The IBW segment leases a 16,932 square foot manufacturing and distribution center and a 19,525 square foot office in Manchester, New Hampshire.
 The IBW segment leases runs through 2018.
 The leases require the Company to pay utilities, insurance and real estate taxes on the facilities.
 Total rent expense for all facilities was \$3.1 million, \$2.8 million and \$2.3 million for fiscal years 2015, 2014 and 2013, respectively.
 In fiscal years 2015, 2014 and 2013, rent expense was offset by \$0.1 million, \$0.1 million and \$0.1 million of sublease income, respectively.